Thenemex/Thaumic-Industries-2-Expert/README.md

 To finish, thanks too to close friends that had bring their help to the project :
 - BaIzD1ThOn, HypeShadow, Pokebulbbi, RaiKoo54, 5parte, Vertf

+Special thanks to Ekanel8 ; without him the Java 25 Edition would still only be a draft on the table ! <3

-Special mention to temakisushi aka awesome_hippo, who made useful mods for the pack.
+Special mention to Temakisushi/Awesome_Hippo, who made useful mods for the pack and learned me how to make mods !